Conceptions of meaning in music. On the possibility of meaning in absolute music

 Viser innførsler relatert til tittel, forfatter og emneord.

 Steinholt, Yngvar Bordewich (Book; Bok, 2005)On the seventh of March 1981 a rock club opened in Leningrad.
 This happened five years before Soviet cultural authorities were prepared to acknowledge that rock music existed in the USSR.
-According to official ideology, ...
+According to official ideology, rock was a symptom of the moral and cultural decay of western capitalist societies, and therefore by definition unsuitable for Soviet audiences.
+Half a decade later, rock music broke ...